-As we approach the end of 2020, it’s a familiar time when government organizations reflect on the activities of the past twelve months and begin thinking about ways to improve processes in the new year.
-Unlike previous years, 2020 has been a year of disruption that has forced many Federal Departments and Agencies to adapt and innovate in order to meet their core mission of public service.
+As 2021 kicks off, it’s a familiar time when government organizations reflect on the activities of the past twelve months and begin thinking about ways to improve processes in the new year.
+Unlike previous years, 2020 was a year of disruption that forced many Federal Departments and Agencies to adapt and innovate in order to meet their core mission of public service.
 Despite a global pandemic, organizations have continued to meet their public and legal responsibilities.

 One of the legal obligations of all Federal Departments and Agencies is adherence to the Office of Management and Budget (OMB) and the National Archives and Records Administration (NARA) directives contained in M-19-21.
 For those who are not familiar, M-19-21 is an OMB/NARA directive that mandates permanent and temporary federal records be captured, retained, and managed in an electronic format.
 One of the tenets of M-19-21 requires that an organization have its senior official’s emails identified and managed as a permanent record.
 To help organizations comply with M-19-21, the Capstone approach was created by NARA to streamline the identification, categorization, and management of senior official’s email records, also known as Capstone records.